anibalsanchez/lando-boilerplates-for-joomla-wordpress-and-prestashop/README.md

 Great!
 The site is ready, and available on APPSERVER URLS, there is also a phpmyadmin and a mailhog.

-To stop the Docker container:
+- To stop the Docker container:

     lando stop

-To restart the Docker container:
+- To restart the Docker container:

     lando restart

-To rebuild the Docker container:
+- To rebuild the Docker container:

     lando rebuild

-To destroy the Docker container (destroy for ever):
+- To destroy the Docker container (destroy for ever):

     lando destroy

-To access the mysql server:
+- To access the mysql server:

     lando mysql

 ### Step 3 - Optional commands for Joomla

-To download the latest [Joomla](https://www.joomla.org) zip file and extract it to the _www_ folder:
+- To download the latest [Joomla](https://www.joomla.org) zip file and extract it to the _www_ folder:

     lando install

  After extraction, visit one of the APPSERVER URLS to complete the installation.
 For example: http://localhost:8080.

-To apply my development configuration to a site:
+- To apply my development configuration to a site:

     lando dev-config

-To download and extract an Akeeba backup with [kickstart](https://www.akeebabackup.com/products/akeeba-kickstart.html):
+- To download and extract an Akeeba backup with [kickstart](https://www.akeebabackup.com/products/akeeba-kickstart.html):

     lando kick-restore

+After the extraction, visit the site to complete the installation.
+For instance: http://localhost:8080/k.php

-To extract and install an Akeeba backup with [unite](https://www.akeebabackup.com/products/akeeba-unite.html):
+- To extract and install an Akeeba backup with [unite](https://www.akeebabackup.com/products/akeeba-unite.html):

     lando unite-restore